 4. Try to Keep Your Resume to a Single Page

 Some recruiters may have to review hundreds of applications in a single day, so keeping things short and sweet can greatly help your chances of being noticed right away.

 Focusing your resume’s content on more recent job experiences and omitting less recent experiences can help you get the length of your resume down.
 Just be sure that everything you have on a single page is relevant, concise, and straight to the point.

 Make sure to allot time to proofread!
 You don’t want typographical errors on your resume/cover letter.

-This document is one of the first few things your employer will get a hands-on, so seeing errors right of the bat might not leave a good impression.
+This document is one of the first few things your employer will get their hands on, so seeing errors right off the bat might not leave a good impression.